Joan Carlile: Works

 Carlile's portrait Lady Dorothy Browne and Sir Thomas Browne is held at London's National Portrait Gallery.
 The National Portrait Gallery's portrait of Sir Thomas Browne is also attributed to her.

 In 2016, the Tate acquired Carlile's Portrait of an Unknown Lady which she painted between 1650 and 1655.

 A painting from circa 1648 of Elizabeth Murray, Countess of Dysart with her husband and sister has been attributed to Carlile and is held by the National Trust.
 It is on display at Ham House.
 Another painting of the Countess of Dysart, attributed to Carlile, is held by the Thirlestane Castle Trust.

 The Carlile Family with Sir Justinian Isham in Richmond Park is held at Lamport Hall in Lamport, Northamptonshire.
 Also known as A Stag Hunt, The Stag Hunt, or Stag hunt in Richmond Park, it was exhibited at the Tate Gallery in 1972.
 This work by Carlile has assisted in attributing other artwork in similar styles to be hers.

-Her full-length portrait of a lady, believed be Lady Anne Wentworth, in a white dress and a purple mantle, is in a private collection.
+Her full-length portrait of a lady, believed to be Lady Anne Wentworth, in a white dress and a purple mantle, is in a private collection.

-A miniature portrait, attributed to Carlile, described as A Lady, Wearing White Dress With Brooch At Her Corsage..., was auctioned by Sotheby's in London in 2005.
+A miniature portrait, attributed to Carlile, described as A Lady, Wearing White Dress With Brooch at Her Corsage..., was auctioned by Sotheby's in London in 2005.